nelsonauner/nelsonauner.github.io/_posts/2024-04-15-empirical-results-of-LLM-scoring.markdown

 <img src="{{ 'images/per_llm_results.png' | relative_url }}" />

-The main takeaways here are the
+The main takeaways here are that Claude 3 is great, and fine-tuning might be worth your effort if you want faster, cheaper, GPT-4 like performance.